MaheshBabu-DevOps/devops-bootcamp/README.md

 2. Latency: Latency refers to the delay that occurs when data is transmitted from one point in a network to another.
 High latency can result in slow network performance, especially for real-time applications like video conferencing and online gaming.
 3. Network congestion: When too many devices are using a network at the same time, network congestion can occur, leading to slow data transfer rates and poor network performance.
 4. Packet loss: Packet loss occurs when packets of data are dropped during transmission.
 This can result in slower network speeds and lower overall network performance.
-5. Network topology: The physical layout of a network, including the placement of switches, routers, and other network devices, can impact network performance.
+5. Network topology: The physical layout of a networks, including the placement of switches, routers, and other network devices, can impact network performance.
 6. Network protocol: Different network protocols have different performance characteristics, which can impact network performance.
 For example, TCP is a reliable protocol that can guarantee the delivery of data, but it can also result in slower performance due to the overhead required for error checking and retransmission.
 7. Network security: Security measures such as firewalls and encryption can impact network performance, especially if they require significant processing power or introduce additional latency.
 8. Distance: The physical distance between devices on a network can impact network performance, especially for wireless networks where signal strength and interference can affect connectivity and data transfer rates.